Poll: Kavanaugh fallout continues to polarize voters ahead of midterms

 Asked a different way, 40 percent of registered voters say they favor Kavanaugh’s confirmation to the high court, while 36 percent oppose it.
 About one in five (21 percent) say they need to know more about him.

 But inside the numbers, partisanship reigns.
-Eight-in-ten Republicans (80 percent) favor his confirmation to the high court, with just six percent opposing it.
+Eighty percent of Republicans favor his confirmation to the high court, with just 6 percent opposing it.
 Just seven percent of Democrats favor his addition to the court, while two-thirds of Democrats (66 percent) disagree.

 Among voters who express a preference for a Republican or Democratic-controlled Congress after the November elections, the difference is even more stark.

-Those who favor Democratic control of Congress opposed Kavanaugh’s confirmation by a 70 percent to four percent margin.
-Those who favor GOP control favor his confirmation 84 percent to two percent.
+Those who favor Democratic control of Congress opposed Kavanaugh’s confirmation by a 70 percent to 4 percent margin.
+Those who favor GOP control favor his confirmation 84 percent to 2 percent.

 The new polling comes as President Donald Trump has explicitly called Kavanaugh’s contentious Senate confirmation — which came after allegations that he committed sexual assault while in high school — a key issue for the midterm elections.
 At a rally in Montana last week, Trump predicted that the election will turn on “Kavanaugh, the caravan, law and order, and common sense.”